-On the master's level, degree programs in business law typically come in the form of a joint Master of Business Administration (MBA) and Juris Doctor (J.D.) or the lesser-known Master of Laws (LL.M.).
+On the master's level, students can choose between a joint Master of Business Administration (MBA) and Juris Doctor (J.D.) degree and a Master of Laws (LL.M.) degree.
 In a joint MBA/J.D.
 Program, students earn two degrees at once, taking classes in each topic of study.
-A bachelor's degree is required to enter the programs.
-A license is required to work as a lawyer.
-In an LL.M. program, applicants should have already completed a J.D.
-Program.
-Courses are available in a variety of specialty areas, such as banking, business or finance.
+LL.M. programs focus more heavily on advanced legal studies.
+Specialization options in these programs banking, business or finance.

 Joint MBA/J.D.
 Program

-In most cases, each degree is earned from a different college within a university.
-Thus, students often have to apply to both programs separately.
-A bachelor's degree from an accredited school is always a requirement, and some schools might require an undergraduate major in a particular area, such as accounting or business.
+Because MBA programs are usually offered through a university's business school, while JD programs are offered through the laws school, students often have to apply to both programs separately.
+A bachelor's degree from an accredited school is always a requirement, and some schools require an undergraduate major in a particular area, such as accounting or business.
 Additionally, most law schools require applicants to take the LSAT.
-Students in an MBA/J.D. program take all courses required for each degree.
-Emphasis is placed on law courses, with up to 80 hours required versus 22-54 hours of business-related courses, depending on the school.
+Students in an MBA/J.D. program take all courses required for each degree: about 80 credit hours of law-related courses and 22-54 hours of business-related courses, depending on the school.
 Core courses common to MBA/J.D. programs include:

 - Constitutional law